datenimperator/rakwik/README.md

 # Rakwik

-Server-side integration of web tracking methods does not require Javascript snippets or tracking images to be includd in the actual frontend.
+*Server-side* integration of web tracking methods does not require Javascript snippets or tracking images to be includd in the actual frontend.
 Rakwik implements asynchronous tracking, so it tries to keep the time low, needed to count a particular request.

 Unlike client-side tracking, server-side tracking can be used independently of frontend encryption.
 Your application requires SSL encryption, but your installation of Piwik does not support it?
-That's what Rakwik ist built for: It can track a request using http while the original request came in over https, without the browser having to warn about mixed content.
+That's what Rakwik ist built for: It can track a request using http while the original request came in over https, without the browser having to warn the user about mixed content.

 ## Pros and cons